-(2) This column reflects the number of restricted stock unit awards granted to each Named Executive Officer (other than Mr. Warren) in 2021.
+(3) This column reflects the number of restricted stock units granted to each of the Named Executive Officers in 2022.

-(3) The amounts in this column represent the grant date fair value of restricted stock unit awards granted to the Named Executive Officers (other than Mr. Warren) pursuant to the AM LTIP, as computed in accordance with FASB ASC Topic 718.
-See Note 12 to our consolidated financial statements on Form 10-K for the year ended December 31, 2021, for additional detail regarding assumptions underlying the value of these equity awards.
+(4) The amounts in this column represent the grant date fair value of restricted stock units and performance share units granted to the Named Executive Officers pursuant to the AM LTIP, as computed in accordance with FASB ASC Topic 718.
+See Note 12 to our consolidated financial statements on Form 10-K for the year ended December 31, 2022, for additional detail regarding assumptions underlying the value of these equity awards.